 For years, I have witnessed, over and over again, the value of using pictures to teach reading skills in my classroom.
-I always use them to introduce reading skills like inference, story elements, cause and effect, compare and contrast, etc. I have blogged about it extensively, and you can read six more blog posts with examples of how I use them in my room HERE or you can click the image below.
+I always use them to introduce reading skills like inference, story elements, cause and effect, compare and contrast, etc. I have blogged about it extensively, and you can read more blog posts with examples of how I use them in my room HERE.

 This summer, I thought a lot how I could take this even further in my classroom.
 I had always used pictures as a guided introduction to the skill or whole group practice, or by using task cards in centers or small groups.
 Both of these were (and are still) great, but I wanted to have an option for independent work, assessment, homework, etc. that would continue to strengthen their skills.